Breast cancer awareness month

 Lifestyle factors can increase your risk of developing breast cancer, including alcohol consumption and being overweight or obese.

-What measures can you take to reduce your risk of breast cancer?
+How to reduce your risk of breast cancer

 Aim for a healthy lifestyle